oxerek/windsurf-weather/README.md

 6. It has a gradle or maven building mechanism and a README file describing at least the procedure for building and running the application.

 7. Exceptional scenarios or requirements not specified above should be handled at your discretion.

-8. Store your application code in a private BitBucket repo and share it with sonalake.recruitment@sonalake.com